 Emotional homer for Piscotty helps A’s beat Red Sox 5-3

-Andrew Benintendi homered for Boston and Mitch Moreland finished with a pair of doubles for the Red Sox, who have struggled since their torrid start to the season.
+Andrew Benintendi homered for Boston and Mitch Moreland finished with a pair of doubles for the Red Sox.

 Daniel Mengden (3-4) pitched six solid innings for Oakland, scattering eight hits and holding Boston to two runs — one earned — and struck out three.
-Blake Treinen finished it off for his eighth save of the season and Oakland improved to 4-1 against Boston this season.
+Blake Treinen finished it off for his eighth save of the season.

 Benintendi’s solo homer in the fifth pulled Boston back within 3-2, but the A’s tacked on a pair of runs in the eighth.

 The game was scheduled to begin at 7:10 p.m., but didn’t get under way until 8:52 p.m. because of heavy rain and lightning.

 Athletics: To make room on the roster for Piscotty, Oakland optioned RHP Kendall Graveman to Triple-A Nashville.

 Red Sox: Placed RHP Carson Smith on the 10-day disabled list Tuesday with a dislocated pitching shoulder, which he injured during a tantrum Monday night.
 Smith was upset after Khris Davis led off the eighth inning with a home run to put Oakland up 6-4. ...
 The Red Sox also recalled LHP Bobby Poyner from Triple-A Pawtucket.

 Athletics: RHP Trevor Cahill (1-1, 2.25 ERA) is expected to get the start after being reinstated from the 10-day disabled list with an impingement in his pitching elbow.